SBalslev/MemberregistrationApp/SPEC.md

 | Leaderboard | None (empty states) | Display friendly empty state text |

 ## 7. Security (MVP)
 - 4-digit PIN stored hashed (SHA-256, unsalted MVP) in SharedPreferences; default seeded to 3715 on first launch.
+PIN can be changed in Admin menu (requires current PIN + 2x new match).
 Auto re-lock after 60s inactivity in attendant UI.
 - Programmatic unlock path: scanning special attendant badge `99000009` triggers an immediate unlock (no PIN) and navigates to Admin.
 This does not write any data.
 - Unlimited attempts (flagged risk).
 Phase 2: hashed + attempt lockout + biometric.
 - No network; no external auth.